-Why is the impact of Stomach Cancer important to Albertans?
+Why is the impact of Stomach Cancer important to people in alberta?

-Stomach cancer is the 14th most common cancer in Alberta.1
+Stomach cancer is the 14th most common cancer in Alberta.13

 - Stomach cancer is more common in men than in women.
-About 6 out of 10 people who develop stomach cancer are men.
+About 6 out of 10 people who develop stomach cancer are men.13

-- Rates for stomach cancer begin rising about age 40, they peak and level off between ages 60-79, and they fall slightly in older age groups.
+- Rates for stomach cancer begin rising about age 40 and increase with age.13

 What can I do?

-Experts in Alberta agree that we can prevent about 56 out of 100 cases of stomach cancer.2 Here’s how:
+Experts agree that together, we can prevent about 77 out of every 100 cases of stomach cancer in Alberta.2 Here’s how:

-About 23% of new cancer cases were linked to a bacterium called Helicobacter pylori (H. pylori).
+About 69% of new stomach cancer cases across Canada in 2015 were linked to a bacterium called.
+Helicobacter pylori (H. pylori).6

 H. pylori is mostly found in the stomach.
 It’s not known how many people have the infection because many who have the infection never have symptoms.